Digital-Energy-and-Agriculture-Lab/PASE/README.md

    conda activate pase
    ```

-3. The framework is now ready for use.
+3. The framework is now ready for use (for advanced crop modeling, see section [Installing JavaStics](#installing-javastics)).

+## Installing JavaStics

+Due to license incompatibilities, the JavaStics 1.5.1 executable is not included in the PASE repository.

+If you want to use the crop model STICS, download JavaStics 1.5.1 : https://stics.inrae.fr/telechargement and place the executable "JavaSticsCmd.exe" under INPUTS/CROPS/STICS.

 ## Getting Started